The changes coming to Medicare Advantage plans can be a bit confusing, but Healthfirst is here to help you.

 And you may pay less depending on your prescriptions.

-If you pay a lot for prescriptions now, your costs will be capped at $2,000, which could save you a lot of money each year.
+If you pay a lot for covered prescriptions now, your costs will be capped at $2,000, which could save you a lot of money each year.

-If you don’t spend much on prescriptions, then this probably won’t impact you.
+If you don’t spend much on covered prescriptions, then this probably won’t impact you.
 Dual members with Medicare and Medicaid may see some changes, but since dual plans already include prescription savings, there may not be much of a cost impact.

 A few plans with prescription drug deductibles may have an increase for certain drugs.
 Check your plan to see if you will be affected.